PRACTICAL NURSING SELECTIVE ADMISSION AND APPLICATION PROCESS

-Thank you for your interest in the Practical Nursing (PN) program at Southeastern Community College.
+Thank you for your interest in the Practical Nursing (PN) Program at Southeastern Community College.

-Applications for the Spring 2023 Practical Nursing Program will be accepted from July 1, 2022 through October 14, 2022 at 3:00 PM.
+Applications for the Spring 2024 Practical Nursing Program has been extended through October 6, 2023 at 3:00 PM.

 Steps to Apply

 Steps to apply are provided as a guideline and, in all cases, the applicant should work closely with their assigned nursing advisor during the application process.

 - General College Admission: Apply for general admission to SCC (Southeastern Community College) by visiting the Admissions webpage to complete and submit the SCC Admissions Application.
 Applicants must be accepted as a student at SCC prior to applying for admission to the nursing program.
 General college applications must be up to date within 2 years.

 - Official High School Transcripts: Request official high school transcripts or GED/HSE certificates and submit them to the SCC Registrar.
 Applicants must have a high school diploma or GED/HSE certificate on file to apply.

 - Official College Transcripts: Request official transcripts from all colleges/universities previously attended and submit them to SCC.
 All official transcripts must be on file and processed by the Registrar at the time of application.